"Therapists practise in all walks of life and all parts of society, from NHS clinics to workplaces and education.

 Integration counselling was set up by Imogen Nevard.
 She is an integratively trained therapist and registered member

-of the British Association of Counselling and Psychotherapy, with experience counselling in NHS, workplace and
+of the British Association of Counselling and Psychotherapy and College of Sexual and Relationship Therapists, with experience counselling in NHS, workplace and

 Making the decision to begin therapy can be difficult.
 As such, I offer an initial telephone consultation session so that you can find out more, and get an idea of how we would work together in a therapy context.
 I always endeavour to create a non-judgemental and welcoming space, where you can talk confidentiality in a supportive environment.
 Together we can explore any issues or difficulties you are facing, to enable you to create change in your life, and improve your mental and emotional wellbeing.
 If you have any questions or concerns, I am happy to discuss these over the phone to help you decide if therapy is right for you.

-- Level 4 Qualification in Community Mental Health Practice
+- Level 4 Certificate in Community Mental Health Practice 2014

-- Doctoral candidate in Mental Health Research at the University of Manchester
+- PhD candidate in Mental Health Research at the University of Manchester

 What is Integrative Counselling?